asfoury/projmag/summaries/sprint1.md

 ## Kaourintin (Scrum Master)

 ## Paul
 I created an Interface for a Database of `Project`s and also an implementation of it using FireStore from Firebase, which required some time reading the FireStore API documentation.
 The base code is present an functional, but I still need to write tests (if possible as it has strong external dependencies).
-It took me way more than the estimated 8h, until now.
+It took me more than the estimated 8h, until now.

 ## Overall Team